bruno13palhano/shop-dani-management/README.md

 # ShopDani Management System
-<p>Manage ShopDani stock, orders, sales and customers with informative charts and financial insghts.
+<p>Manage ShopDani stock, orders, sales and customers with informative charts and financial insights.
 Get notifications when products are out of stock, expired and when the customer is due to make a payment.
 </p>

 ## Some Screenshots